Overview:

 It is very important that you communicate with your doctors about the side effects that you are experiencing as you undergo treatment.
 Ongoing and proactive communication will enable your doctor to manage your side effects as early as possible to prevent worsening or development of downstream complications.

 The ultimate goal is to prevent men from developing prostate cancer.
-Although significant progress has been made and genetic and environmental risk factors for prostate cancer have been identified, the evidence is not strong enough for conclusive recommendations on prostate cancer prevention.
+Although significant progress has been made and genetic and environmental risk factors for prostate cancer have been identified, the evidence is not strong enough for conclusive recommendations on prostate cancer prevention overall.

-Diet and lifestyle modifications have also been shown to reduce the risk of prostate cancer development and progression, and can help men with prostate cancer live longer and better lives.
+However, diet and lifestyle modifications have been shown to reduce the risk of prostate cancer progression, and can help men with prostate cancer live longer and better lives.
 Learn More

-- Seek medical treatment for stress, high blood pressure, diabetes, high cholesterol, and depression.
+7. Seek medical treatment for high blood pressure, diabetes, high cholesterol, and depression.
 Treating these conditions may save your life and will improve your survivorship with prostate cancer.

-- Avoid over-supplementation with megavitamins.
-While a multivitamin is not likely to be harmful, you probably don’t need it if you follow a healthy diet with lots of fruits, vegetables, whole grains, fish, and healthy oils.
-Ask your doctor about herbal supplements as some may harm you or interfere with treatment.
+8. Avoid over-the-counter supplements, unless recommended by your doctor.
+While a multivitamin is not likely to be harmful, you probably don’t need it if you follow a healthy diet with lots of vegetables, whole grains, fish, and healthy oils.

-- For men 45 or older (40 or older for African American men or those with a family history of prostate cancer), discuss the risks and benefits of screening with a PSA test and, if indicated, a rectal examination, with your doctor.
+10. For men 45 or older (40 or older for Black men and men with a family history of prostate cancer), discuss the risks and benefits of screening with a PSA test with your doctor.
+Early detection is key.

 Prostate Cancer Frequently Asked Questions